JanVidarElven/Trigger-AzureADSyncScheduler/README.md

 ## Deployment instructions
 You can deploy this resource template with one of two methods:
 - Use the Deploy to Azure button above.
-This will launch a template deployment in your logged on Azure portal.
+This will launch a template deployment in the Azure portal you are logged in to.
 See blog post for instructions and details.
 - Deploy with Azure Resource Manager PowerShell.
 See below for instructions:

+### Deploy with PowerShell

+You can deploy this solution with AzureRM PowerShell CmdLets.
+I have included a PowerShell script with CmdLets for deploying, Deploy-AzureAutomationRunbook.ps1:

+1. Log in Azure account
+Add-AzureRmAccount

+2. If account has access to multiple subscriptions, set which to deploy to Set-AzureRmContext -SubscriptionID <YourSubscriptionId>

+3. Create a new resource group if you are not deploying to an existing one New-AzureRmResourceGroup -Name MyAutomationResourceGroup -Location "<Your Location>"

+4. Test Deployment
+Test-AzureRmResourceGroupDeployment -ResourceGroupName MyAutomationResourceGroup -TemplateFile .\azuredeploy.json -AutomationAccountName "MyAutomationAccount" `
+ -AAHybridWorkerCredentialName "AAHybridWorkerSvcAccount" -AAHybridWorkerDomain "MyDOMAIN" -AAHybridWorkerUserName "MySvc_HybridWorker" `
+ -AAHybridWorkerPassword (ConvertTo-SecureString "MyPassword" -AsPlainText -Force) -AADSServerName "MyAADSServer"

+5. Deploy with either of the following methods:
+6. Deploy with Inline parameters New-AzureRmResourceGroupDeployment -Name MyAutomationDeployment -ResourceGroupName MyAutomationResourceGroup -TemplateFile .\azuredeploy.json -AutomationAccountName "MyAutomationAccount" `
+ -AAHybridWorkerCredentialName "AAHybridWorkerSvcAccount" -AAHybridWorkerDomain "MyDOMAIN" -AAHybridWorkerUserName "MySvc_HybridWorker" `
+ -AAHybridWorkerPassword (ConvertTo-SecureString "MyPassword" -AsPlainText -Force) -AADSServerName "MyAADSServer"

+7. Deploy with Parameter object
+$parameters = @{
+    "AutomationAccountName"="MyAutomationAccount"
+    "AAHybridWorkerCredentialName"="AAHybridWorkerSvcAccount"
+    "AAHybridWorkerDomain"="MyDOMAIN"
+    "AAHybridWorkerUserName"="MySvc_HybridWorker"
+    "AAHybridWorkerPassword"="MyPassword"
+    "AADSServerName"="MyAADSServer"
+}
+New-AzureRmResourceGroupDeployment -Name MyAutomationDeployment -ResourceGroupName MyAutomationResourceGroup -TemplateFile .\azuredeploy.json -TemplateParameterObject $parameters

+8. Deploy with Parameter file New-AzureRmResourceGroupDeployment -Name MyAutomationDeployment -ResourceGroupName MyAutomationResourceGroup -TemplateFile .\azuredeploy.json -TemplateParameterFile .\azuredeploy.parameters.json